RLHH-education.com is a collaboration between the following homeopathic clinical / educational providers

 Formerly the Glasgow Homeopathic Hospital, this unit has an international reputation as a centre for excellence for Integrated Medicine.
 Archetect designed as a healing environment, this iconic building also houses one of the UK's most extensive reference libraries for homeopathy and CAM.

-Sara is Director of Education at The Royal London Hospital for Integrated Medicine and Director of Women’s Services there.
-She is a Past President of the Faculty of Homeopathy and is Director of Accreditation and Quality Assurance at RLHH-Education.com.
+Until March 2019 Sara was Director of Education at The Royal London Hospital for Integrated Medicine and Director of Women’s Services.

 Sara qualified from Bristol Medical School in 1979 and has worked widely in General Practice and Psychiatry.
 She has always been interested in a holistic approach to medicine and became fascinated by homeopathy in the 1980s when she saw it helping patients who had not responded to conventional treatments.